-Let’s get into more detail about the nature of coffee – what it is, how it is structured, and why the world fell in love with it.
+Let’s go into more detail about the nature of coffee.
+We will review what coffee is, how it is structured, and why the world i in love with it.

 As we mentioned at the start of this guide, there are other coffee species too.
 Here’s a brief coffee history of each one: